Health Insurance in Canada

 Furthermore, you should be aware that the costs of healthcare in Canada are considered excessive in comparison to similar nations.
 Interestingly, Canada is noted as being the only country in the world whose government-funded healthcare system doesn’t extend to prescription medications.
 As a result even Canadian citizens normally have to pay full price for their medications.

-The combination of expensive medical care and no reciprocal arrangement leads to one undeniable fact; if you’re planning to visit Canada then you’ll need to invest in some form of health insurance or travel insurance.
+The combination of expensive medical care and no reciprocal arrangement leads to one undeniable fact; if you’re planning to visit or move to Canada then you’ll need to invest in some form of health insurance or expat travel insurance.
 Doing so will help to control your costs should you fall ill while away, and ensures that you won’t have to decline important treatment on financial terms.

 Canada Currency